-Definition of editing, the historical development of editing theory, audience manipulation through editing, Understanding the trends in the editing industry- New technologies in post production.
-Film and video formats, the principles and formats of digital video, Hardware and software requirements for non linear editing, introduction to various operating systems, overview of software available for editing.
+Definition of editing, the historical development of editing theory, audience manipulation through editing, Understanding the trends in the editing industry- New technologies inpost production.
+Film the principles and formats of digital video, Hardware and software requirements for non linear editing, introduction to various operating systems, overview of software available for editing.